-- (a) If your hoarding will be placed within a Tree Protection Zone, you must submit a Tree Protection Plan (see items 11.2.2 Tree Protection Zones and 11.2.3 Tree Protection Plans) with your permit application that meets all requirements outlined in 11 Public trees and green infrastructure and shows the proposed hoarding in relation to the nearby public tree(s). - (b) The hoarding must be designed to minimise impacts on public trees and avoid the need for pruning.
+- (a) If your hoarding will be placed within a Tree Protection Zone, you must submit a Tree Protection Plan (see items 11.2.2 Tree Protection Zones and 11.2.3 Tree Protection Plans) with your permit application that meets all requirements outlined in 11.2.3 Tree Protection Plans) with your permit application that meets all requirements outlined in 11.2.3 Tree Protection Plans) with your permit application that meets all requirements outlined in 11.2.3 Tree Protection Plans) with your permit application that meets all requirements outlined in 11.2.3 Tree Protection Plans) with your permit application that meets all requirements outlined in 11.2.3 Tree Protection Plans) with your permit application that meets all requirements outlined in 11.2.3 Tree Protection Plans) with your permit application that meets all requirements outlined in 11.2.3 Tree Protection Plans) with your permit application that meets all requirements outlined in 11.2.3 Tree Protection Plans) with your permit application that meets all requirements outlined in 11.2.3 Tree Protection Plans) with your permit application that meets all requirements outlined in 11.2.3 Tree Protection Plans) with your permit application to the nearby public tree(s). - (b) The hoarding must be designed to minimise impacts on public trees and avoid the need for pruning.
 This may require designing a custom hoarding for the site, instead of using a prefabricated product.
 No part of the hoarding may be located within a tree plot or be in contact with any part of a tree.